-The companies listed in the categories below are quality vendors that I believe in and purchase from myself.
+The companies listed in the shopping list categories below are quality vendors that I believe in and purchase from myself.
 Note that some of the links are affiliate links which means that if you choose to buy something, I will receive a small commission for the sale which helps support the work of this blog!
 Thank you!

 I regularly use coconut products of all kinds in my home for a variety of dishes.
 Expeller pressed coconut oil is well suited for cooking as it is not easily damaged by heat and has no coconut taste.
 Virgin coconut oil is wonderful for weight loss and for skin care.
 Coconut flour is an excellent alternative to grains for baking and there are many recipes on this blog using it.
 Coconut ghee, coconut milk and coconut butter are other products I find useful for baking.